-Eggs are hard to replace in some recipes, especially when they are the star -- like in omelets or quiches.
+Eggs are hard to replace in some dishes, especially when they are the star, like in omelets or quiches.
 You’re probably better off cooking something else.

 But if you're baking, and eggs aren’t the main ingredient, many other foods can work in place of an egg.
 They include: